iLib-js/ilib-loctool-webos-json-resource/README.md

 allows it to read and localize JSON resource files.
 This plugins is optimized for webOS platform.

 ## Release Notes
+v1.3.8
+* Update dependent module version to have the latest one.(loctool: 2.14.1)

 v1.3.7
 * Update dependent module version to have the latest one.(loctool: 2.13.0)